 This old, antique cupboard once belonged to my great grandfather and has been sitting in my basement for years!
 I’ve never had a use for it, but couldn’t bear the thought of getting rid of it because of its sentimental value.
 Plus, my mother would kill me!!

-This piece has certainly lived a long life, and is showing it’s age.
+This piece has certainly lived a long life and is showing it’s age.
 It has a million layers of paint that are chipped and cracked and it’s covered in dents and scratches.
 But surprisingly, the bones of the piece are still in really good shape.
-It’s sturdy and still perfectly put together.
-The doors work perfect, and the interior shelves are 100% usable.
+It’s sturdy and still, perfectly put together.
+The doors work perfectly, and the interior shelves are 100% usable.
 It still has lots of life in it!!!

-My original plan for this piece was to expose the natural wood on the top, and paint the doors and base a pop of colour.
+My original plan for this piece was to expose the natural wood on the top, and paint the doors and base a pop of color.
 I’m loving this look lately!

 The following day, I did one coat of House&Canvas Wax in Walnut.
 As I mentioned before, I decided to bring out the natural character of this piece by enhancing all of t’s imperfections.
 The walnut wax really highlighted all of the dents and scratches in a good way!

-I am so happy with how this peice turned out.
+I am so happy with how this piece turned out.
 I have it sitting right in my front entrance for everyone to see when they first walk in.
-I love the history it offers and I know my mom will be so happy when she see’s it in my home 🙂
+I love the history it offers and I know my mom will be so happy when she sees it in my home 🙂